 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Tampere is €118, while the average daily cost in Bergen is €93.
+The average daily cost (per person) in Tampere is €118, while the average daily cost in Bergen is €92.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Tampere and Bergen in more detail.
+What follows is a categorical breakdown of travel costs for Tampere and Bergen in more detail.

 Also, here are some specific examples of food and dining related activities in Bergen.

 Also, here are some specific examples of entertainment, tickets, and activities for Tampere.

 Some specific costs of activities, tours, and entrance tickets for Bergen are as follows: